Skip Ribbon Commands

 • Regulatory disorders including sleep disorders, feeding problems, discipline difficulties, complicated toilet-training issues, enuresis (bedwetting), and encopresis (soiling)

-• Behavioral and developmental problems complicating the full range of pediatric chronic illnesses and disabling conditions (for example, genetic disorders, epilepsy, prematurity, diabetes, asthma, cancer)
+• Behavioral and developmental problems complicating the full range of pediatric chronic illnesses and disabling conditions (such as genetic disorders, epilepsy, prematurity, diabetes, asthma and cancer)

 Developmental-behavioral pediatricians work closely with parents, families, and schools.